bitpesa/bitpesa-sdk-php/docs/Api/TransactionsApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **postTransactions**
-> \BitPesa\Model\TransactionResponse postTransactions($transaction_request)
+> \TransferZero\Model\TransactionResponse postTransactions($transaction_request)

 Creates a new transaction

-Transactions are the main objects in the BitPesa API, so it's important to understand how to create and manage them.
+Transactions are the main objects in the TransferZero API, so it's important to understand how to create and manage them.
 Transactions facilitate money movement from one Sender in a specific currency to one or multiple Recipients in another currency.
 The main flow of a successful transaction flow is the following - - Transaction is created linking the Sender to the Recipient(s) with the requested amounts. - Once the sender is KYC'd and approved the transaction can be funded. - Once the transaction is funded, we will initiate the payout to the recipient(s). - After the recipient (or all recipients) has received the money, the transaction is finished.

 ### Example
 ```php